GoogleChrome/workbox/CONTRIBUTING.md

 Note that on Windows, `npm run gulp test` will only run a subset of our test suite.
 The full test suite will always be run as part of the GitHub continuous integration environment against your pull request.

-When you add a new or fix a bug, please check the test suite to see if its appropriate to add or modify an existing test to cover the updated functionality.
+When you add a new feature or fix a bug, please check the test suite to see if its appropriate to add or modify an existing test to cover the updated functionality.

 ## Running a subset of the tests